srl-labs/learn-srlinux/docs/kb/event-handler.md

 VS Code users can create a dev container with the above image to develop inside the container with MicroPython interpreter as demonstrated in [opergroup-lab repo](https://github.com/srl-labs/opergroup-lab/tree/main/.devcontainer).

 [^1]: a trimmed-down python engine - [MicroPython](https://micropython.org/) - is used to run Event Handler scripts.
-[^1]: valid for 21.6.1 release and will be enhanced in the future.
-Consult with the official documentation for a given release.